-A senior surgeon who works for the Metro North Hospital and Health Service in Brisbane has been suspended, after a series of sexual harassment allegations against him were made public.
+A senior surgeon who works for the Metro North Hospital and Health Service in Brisbane has been suspended.

-Doctor William Braun, who worked as a bariatric surgeon at a number of private and public hospitals across the north side of Brisbane, will not return to work until the completion of an investigation into his workplace conduct.
+Doctor William Braun works as a bariatric surgeon at a number of private and public hospitals across Brisbane.

-In one incident, Doctor Bruan is accused of putting his hands “between the buttocks” of a nurse.
+In one incident, Braun allegedly put his hands “between the buttocks” of a nurse.

-He is also alleged to have texted the same woman badgering her with requests for sex, in addition to another incident where he allegedly asked her to give him oral sex in an operating theatre.
+Furthermore, he also allegedly asked her to give him oral sex in an operating theatre.

-A whistleblower claimed that when Doctor Bruan found out that a colleague was having fertility issues, he repeatedly made derogatory comments to her like, “you’re too fat to get pregnant.”
+When Braun found out about a colleague’s fertility issues, he allegedly made derogatory comments like, “you’re too fat to get pregnant.”

-Another worker claimed that Doctor Bruan had whispered in their ear, “You operate like a retard, don’t you?”
+Another worker claims Braun whispered in their ear, “You operate like a retard, don’t you?”

-Doctor Bruan is also accused of medical negligence, with a colleague claiming that they had to manage two patients with serious complications after botched elective surgery conducted by the surgeon.
+A colleague claims they had to manage two patients with serious complications after botched elective surgery conducted by the surgeon.

 Metro North HHS refuses to comment

-“Sexual harassment in our health service is completely unacceptable and we actively encourage and support any staff to report any incidents,” the spokesperson said.
+“Sexual harassment in our health service is completely unacceptable and we actively encourage and support any staff to report any incidents.

 “Our Metro North integrity unit conducts thorough investigations and where required, these matters are dealt with through the relevant industrial framework or referred to the Queensland Police Service.”

-“Sexual harassment is any conduct that is sexual in nature, that is unwelcome, and that a reasonable person would consider could offend, humiliate or intimidate,” he said.
+“Sexual harassment is any conduct that is sexual in nature, that is unwelcome, and offends, humiliates or intimidates,” he said.